Blog

 A graphical sensitivity analysis can be seen in Figure 3.

-Fig. 3 Sensitivity analysis: number of cases depending on the effect size and power of the study
+Fig. 3 Sensitivity analysis: Sample size depending on effect size and study power

-- Bock J., Determining sample sizes for biological experiments and controlled clinical trials.
+• Bock J., Determining the sample size for biological experiments and controlled clinical trials.
 Oldenbourg 1998

 6. What we can do for you

-Before the start of a clinical trial, sample size planning is an important part of the preparation.
-The sample number calculation ensures that the actual effect can be proven.
+Before the start of a clinical trial, sample size planning is a crucial part of the preparation.
+Calculating the sample size ensures that the actual effect can be demonstrated.
 Professional sample size planning ensures that the sample size remains as small as possible.
-The sample size planning is tailored to the respective test, taking into account the study design, the primary target variable, the hypothesis to be proven and the required security.
+Sample size planning is tailored to the specific trial, taking into account the study design, the primary outcome variable, the hypothesis to be tested, and the required level of certainty.

-That's why our study planning basically and always includes case number planning as a first step.
+Therefore, our study planning always includes sample size planning as a first step.
 The entire study concept is based on this.
-And thus further planning (e.g. How many test centers are needed?
-How long do I need to recruit? etc.) can build on this.
+Subsequent planning (e.g., how many study centers are needed?
+How long will recruitment take? etc.) can then build upon this foundation.

-At this point we would like to thank our partner Novustat for the guest article, as we think that this topic in particular is often underestimated.
+We would like to take this opportunity to thank our partner Novustat for the guest contribution, as we believe that this topic is often underestimated.

-About the author: "Dr. Robert Grünwald has been self-employed with the statistical consultancy Novustat for 6 years and and his team primarily advises customers from the pharmaceutical, medical technology and industrial sectors on all questions relating to statistical evaluations."
+About the author: "Dr. Robert Grünwald has been self-employed for 6 years with the statistics consultancy Novustat and, together with his team, primarily advises clients from the pharmaceutical, medical technology and industrial sectors on all questions relating to statistical analyses."

 Statistics consultancy Novustat